Nara Station

 Kasuga Taisha Shrine was established in the year 768 by the powerful Fujiwara clan who held enormous influence at the imperial court.
 Traditionally the shrine was completely rebuilt every 20 years, but this custom came to an end in the 19th century.

 The shrine is especially famous for its many lanterns.
 Stone lanterns line the paths that lead to the shrine, and there are many bronze lanterns inside.
 Kasuga Taisha and the ancient forest of Kasugayama which lies behind it are registered as a UNESCO World Heritage Site.
-Entry to the outer shrine is free but to enter the main sanctuary there is a fee of 500 yen.
+Entry to the outer worship area is free but special worship of the main sanctuary costs 700 yen.

 Opening Hours